arish096/langchain-models/README.md

 python3 -m venv .venv
 source .venv/bin/activate

-3. Install Dependencies
+4. Install Dependencies
 pip install -r requirements.txt

-🔐 Environment Configuration
+🔐 Environment Variables

-If an example requires an API key, configure it through an environment variable.

-For example:
+Some examples may require API credentials from an external model provider.

+Create a .env file in the project root:

 OPENAI_API_KEY=your_api_key_here

-For local development, you may use a .env file if the corresponding example loads environment variables.

-OPENAI_API_KEY=your_api_key_here
+Or configure the required environment variable according to the provider used by the example.

-⚠️ Security
+⚠️ Important

-Never commit API keys or other secrets to GitHub.
+Never commit API keys, passwords, tokens, or other secrets to GitHub.

-Add sensitive files such as .env to .gitignore:
+Add the following to .gitignore:

 .env
 .venv/
 __pycache__/
 *.pyc

-▶️ Running The Examples
+▶️ Running the Examples

-After installing the dependencies, navigate to the relevant directory and run the desired Python file.
+After installing the dependencies, navigate to the relevant directory and run the Python file.

 For example:

 python test.py

-Or:
+You can also run individual examples:

 python <example-file>.py

-Each directory is organized around a specific model concept, making it easy to experiment with individual components.
+Each directory focuses on a specific model concept, allowing you to learn and experiment step by step.

-📚 Learning Roadmap
+🗺️ Learning Roadmap

-A recommended learning path for this repository:
+A recommended learning path:

         LLMs
           │
           ▼
      Chat Models
           │
           ▼
   Embedding Models
           │
           ▼
    Vector Databases
           │
           ▼
       Retrieval
           │
           ▼
          RAG
           │
           ▼
    Agents & Tools
           │
           ▼
-Production AI Applications
+Production AI Apps

-This progression helps build understanding from basic model interaction to complete AI application architectures.

-💡 What You Can Build Next
+💡 What Can You Build Next?

-After understanding the examples in this repository, you can extend the concepts into projects such as:
+Once you understand the concepts in this repository, you can extend them into real-world projects such as:

 🤖 AI Chatbot

-📚 Document Q&A System
+📚 PDF Question Answering System

 🔎 Semantic Search Engine